gvwilson/sensibleadventures/iffy/iffy.md

 "Thank you, sergeant."
 The words seemed to come out of thin air.
-Iffy's jaw dropped as the air behind the desk shimmered to reveal a tall man in a formal dark turtleneck, slightly stooped with age but still strong, his face exactly the one in the picture that hung in the Sandhu's grocery store.
+Iffy's jaw dropped as the air behind the desk shimmered to reveal a tall man in a formal black turtleneck, slightly stooped with age but still strong, his face exactly the one in the picture that hung in the Sandhu's grocery store---exactly like the faces of his two clones who had been sitting in identical offices in Halley and Paddington South for almost a hundred years.

-"As you were," Rothera's Governor Stern said pleasantly, waving Uncle Jack and Aunt Naggie back into their seats as they started to rise.
+"As you were," Governor Stern Rothera said pleasantly, waving Uncle Jack and Aunt Naggie back into their seats as they started to rise.
 He nodded at Doctor Johel and sat somewhat stiffly behind his desk.
 "Thank you for coming.